-The preparation of a Tobacco Taxation Module as part of WBG/IMF Tax Policy Assessment Framework (TPAF) is underway as part of a new WBG/IMF initiative launched ahead of the Financing for Development Conference in Addis Ababa, held in July 2015, to help member countries strengthen their tax systems.
+The preparation of a Tobacco Taxation Module as part of WBG/IMF Tax Policy Assessment Framework (TPAF) is underway as part of a new WBG/IMF/OECD/UN initiative launched in February 2018 at the UN in New York City, is geared to help member countries assess and strengthen their tax systems.
 One of the pillars of the initiative includes the development of “improved diagnostic tools to help member countries evaluate and strengthen their tax policies.”
-Building on their collective expertise, the Bretton Woods Institutions (BWIs) aim to play a fuller role in enabling all of their member countries to assess tax policy performance in order to identify priority tax policy reforms, and design the requisite support for their implementation.
-The TPAF is a diagnostic framework to provide systematic and structured assessment of a country’s tax policy system, and to develop options for improving such system given a set of policy objectives.
+To this end, the program supported the development of a tobacco tax policy toolkit in English, Spanish, and French, for wider dissemination globally.

-The Bank team engaged in this program is multi-sectoral, and includes experts in health, governance, and macro-economics and financial management, as well as poverty, agriculture, and trade.
+The Bank team engaged in this program is multi-sectoral, and includes experts in health, governance, and macro-economics and financial management, as well as poverty and equity, agriculture, and trade.
 Collaboration with the International Monetary Fund’s Fiscal Affairs team has been established.
 The Bank team is also working closely with other international partners, such as the World Health Organization and the Campaign for Tobacco-Free Kids.